duffee/Mojolicious_session_example/docs/Logout.md

 # Logout

-This is a very short page to show you how to make sure you've logged out of your applicaton.
+This is a very short page to show you how to make sure you've logged out of your application.

 # `lib/SessionTutorial.pm`
 Just looking at one file this time.
 Not bothering to put the code into a